SwineFluFlew/RatShield/README.md

 6. **Enable Search-Only** (optional): Only filter on `/search?q=` pages for Solana/Ethereum addresses or `$TICKER` queries.
 7. **Filter Automated Accounts**: Toggle to hide posts from accounts marked as "Automated 🤖".
 8. Click **Save Settings** — your changes take effect immediately.

+## IMPORTANT

+- I've only ever tested this on Microsoft Edge.
+No idea if it'll work properly on chrome.